jbirnick/waybar-timer/README.md

 Notation: `<...>` are necessary arguments and `[...]` are optional arguments.

-The main command of the script is:
+The main commands of the script are :

+- #### `serve`
+  This is the command you want to put in the startup script of your compositor.
+  Make sure you start this server _before_ you start waybar.
+  It keeps the state of the timer and provides updates to all the clients who call `hook`.

-- #### `tail`
+- #### `hook`
   This is the command which you want to put in your waybar `exec` field.
-  It keeps the state of the timer and regularly outputs it in JSON, so that waybar can render it.
-  We will call the process which runs this `tail` routine the *tail process*.
+  It subscribes to the server to get all the updates of the timer.
+  Updates are delivered as JSON which is readable by waybar.

 Now the following commands allow you to control the timer.